pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

 ## Closing Remarks

-Please refer to the `Installation validation` document located in the [customer resource documents](https://api.pryv.com/customer-resources/#documents) to validate that your Pryv.io platform is up and running.

 If you need support, please contact your technical account manager @ Pryv or open a ticket on [our helpdesk](https://pryv.com/helpdesk/).
 We're glad to help you with any questions you might have.